Updated March 2015

 Currently, Google Scholar allows you to search and read published opinions of US state appellate and supreme court cases since 1950, US federal district, appellate, tax and bankruptcy courts since 1923 and US Supreme Court cases since 1791.
 In addition, it includes citations for cases cited by indexed opinions or journal articles which allows you to find influential cases (usually older or international) which are not yet online or publicly available.

 Getting Started with Google Scholar

 Now that you know what’s covered, let’s get started.
-First, head over to the Google Scholar home page and check the “legal documents” box as shown below:
+First, head over to the Google Scholar home page and check the “case law” box as shown below:

 To view a case from your results, click on it to read the full case.
-As shown below, you’ll see that the case includes hyperlinked cases directly in the decision, so that you can follow the links and review the cited decision:
+You’ll see that the case includes hyperlinked cases directly in the decision, so that you can follow the links and review the cited decision:

-A newly improved feature of Google Scholar is the ability to glean useful information regarding how the case you are reading has been cited–in other words, it’s Google Scholar’s version of “Shepardizing.”
-To do so, you click on “How cited” in the upper lefthand corner, as you can see below.
+You can also obtain useful information regarding how the case you are reading has been cited–in other words, it’s Google Scholar’s equivalent of “Shepardizing” a case.
+To do so, you click on “How cited” in the upper left hand corner, as you can see below.
 You can also access this information from the search results page above by clicking on the “Cited by” link found beneath each case summary.
 When you click on that link you will be taken to this page:

 It includes a list of cases that have cited your case, with those on the left appearing based on the number of times your case has been cited for a particular legal proposition.
 To explore the citing documents, follow the link at the bottom of the “Cited by” column on the right hand side.
 In this case, it reads “all 18 citing documents.”
 It will take you to this page and to create the alert so that you’ll be notified when your case is cited by a new case, you click on “Create alert” at the bottom of the page:

 On the next page, just as you did when creating an alert for a saved search, you enter your email address and create the alert: